Skip to main content

 Using LDAP over SSL

-Because of the above the configuration and maintenance of SSL functionality falls outside of the scope of DATPROF support.
+Due to these complexities, the configuration and maintenance of SSL functionality fall outside the scope of DATPROF support.

 LDAP over SSL is supported, but without configuration Runtime will return the following error: